-The aim of the school council is to put student voice at the heart of learning and school life where young people enjoy and feel empowered by their education and feel that their school responds to their needs and views.
+The aim of the School Council is to put the student voice at the heart of learning and school life where young people enjoy and feel empowered by their education and feel that their school responds to their needs and views.

 By being exposed to real life issues and challenges, students learn that they might not always get what they want but recognise that their voice is heard in real decision making about things that matter to them.
 The student voice has a high priority within schools these days and we recognise that by giving students a “voice” in how the school operates benefits everybody in many ways.
 Student voice gives students a sense of ownership of their school, promotes a feeling of responsibility among young people and enables them to play an active role in making their school a better place.